psganesh/TestNotes/AWS_Notes.md

 # (from old course)-----************************------BEGIN

-# AWS Global Infrastructre - Exam Tips
+# AWS Global Infrastructure - Exam Tips
   - Understand the difference between a region, an Availability Zone (AZ) and an Edge Location
   - A REGION is the physical location in the world which consists of 2 or more Availability Zones (AZ's) (E.g.: London)
-  - An AZ is one or more discrete Data Centers, each with reduntant power, networking and connectivity, housed in separate facilities.
+  - An AZ is one or more discrete Data Centers, each with redundant power, networking and connectivity, housed in separate facilities.
   - Edge Locations are endpoints for AWS which are used for caching content.
 Typically consists of CloudFront, Amazon's Content Delivery Network.
-(NY <-> Melborn, caching to nearest (sydney) when accessing 2nd time it will be accessed from sydney).
+(NY <-> Melbourne, caching to nearest (Sydney) when accessing 2nd time it will be accessed from sydney).

 # AWS Platform Components